.

 Download Plume HomePass App:

-Be sure to position pods in central locations along interior walls of your home to take advantage of the pods' omnidirectional radios!
+Be sure to position pods in central locations along the interior walls of your business to ensure a strong backhaul connection between each other.

 Additional Tips to Improve Coverage & Performance